 Why have I chosen to place this post today?
 The photo above tells a sorry tale.
 Yes, today is the first anniversary of the horrendous rape and murder of Anene Booysen.
 I promised when I first posted about her tragic death that I would keep speaking.

 The Photo – Courtesy of the Dave Harrison of the Mail & Guardian

 Here’s a further link to prove or dispel some of the myths… makes for worrying reading, whichever way you look at it!

 PS – There are many article to be found on the internet.
-Some are blatantly biases and others are dated so I’d suggest you chose carefully who’s truth you want to believe.
+Some are blatantly biased and others are dated so I’d suggest you choose carefully who’s truth you want to believe.
 I’ve tried to offer as balanced a view as possible and remember, as I’ve said before… I’m not knocking South Africa I’m merely voicing my concerns for a once great country that’s now on the downward slide so often seen in Africa…